ckumuran/Chronicles-of-LEO/README.md

 - **glam** — SIMD-friendly math library.
 Vec3, Mat4, all vectorized.
 - **crossbeam** — Lock-free concurrent data structures.
 - **serde** — Serialization.
 Makes saving the world trivial.

-> If you're reading this and thinking "I could build something like this," you absolutely could.
-The hardest part is the first 80 hours.
-After that, it's momentum.

-> ⭐ If you found this interesting, star it.
-If you have ideas, fork it.
-If you want to talk about voxel rendering, DM me.